-Welfare at Merton is provided by the Chaplain, Welfare Deans and College Nurse (who also serves as the Women’s Adviser), and each is very happy to meet with all students on a one-to-one basis with respect to any issue at any time.
+Welfare at Merton is provided by the Chaplain, Welfare Advisor, Welfare Deans and College Nurse, and each is very happy to meet with all students on a one-to-one basis with respect to any issue at any time.

-Simon’s professional code means that he, unlike other members of the college welfare team, is never legally obliged to talk to anyone about issues brought to him, regardless of their nature or severity.
-His role as chaplain does not overlap or affect his role in welfare—students of all faiths and non-faiths find him to be sympathetic, knowledgeable, non-judgmental and extremely helpful.
+Simon's professional code means that he, unlike other members of the college welfare team, is never legally obliged to talk to anyone about issues brought to him, regardless of their nature or severity.
+His role as chaplain does not overlap or affect his role in welfare as students of all faiths and non-faiths find him to be sympathetic, knowledgeable, non-judgmental, and extremely helpful.

 In addition to these official college positions, the JCR and MCR each elect Welfare Officers to assist with welfare concerns.

-Contact information for Malak and Joe can be found in the college welfare guides.
+Contact information for Jana and George can be found in the college welfare guides.
 They will also be running drop-in sessions throughout the year to make it even easier for you to have a chat with them about anything you may be concerned about.